-With the ComLab format, IJP and the Alexander von Humboldt Foundation (AvH) promote global cooperation between science and media.
-Twice a year, ten IJP alumni and ten young researchers from the Alexander von Humboldt Foundation to develop possible joint projects on a current, socially relevant topic in a three-day workshop.
+With the ComLab format, IJP and the Alexander von Humboldt Foundation (AvH) promote global cooperation between science and the media.
+Twice a year, ten journalists from the IJP network meet ten researchers from the Alexander von Humboldt Foundation to develop possible joint projects on a current, socially relevant topic in a three-day workshop.
 Lectures and training sessions will deepen their knowledge of effective science communication and reporting.
 Experienced mentors from the media support the process.

 With new space missions and fast developments in bioengineering, ComLab#7 aims to explore the research that will fuel our expectations in 2023 and the years to come.
 What are the new frontiers in research and how can or should journalists tell the story of the next big bang?
 At the same time: Can too much attention at an early stage harm further developments in research, especially in terms of public acceptance?
 With ComLab#7 we want to explore the next scientific revelations whilst also discussing the underlying cultural norms that affect how new research is implemented and perceived in different countries.

 Welcome to ComLab Bench Talks - a science communication format brought to you by the Alexander von Humboldt Foundation and the International Journalists' Programmes.

 Two people on a bench.
 Somewhere in Berlin.
 A researcher and a journalist discuss current world events and the state of science communication.